Press "Enter" to skip to content

 The first bugler to sound Taps at the Tomb of the Unknown Soldier

-On November 11, 1921, an Army bugler sounded the call of Taps on the plaza of the Memorial Amphitheater at Arlington National Cemetery, bringing to a close the ceremonies for the burial of the Unknown Soldier of World War I. The interment of an Unknown Soldier from the “Great War” was an idea started after the interments of Unknowns in Great Britain and France in November, 1920.
+On November 11, 1921, an Army bugler sounded Taps on the plaza of the Memorial Amphitheater at Arlington National Cemetery, bringing the ceremonies for the burial of the Unknown Soldier of World War I to a close.
+The interment of an Unknown Soldier from the “Great War” was an idea that began after the interments of Unknowns in Great Britain and France in November 1920.

 These Unknowns would stand in for other British and French service members whose remains could not be identified.
-The large and impressive ceremonies for the French and British Unknowns led to a desire to honor an American Soldier in the same way.
+The large, impressive ceremonies for the French and British Unknowns led to a desire to honor an American Soldier in the same manner.

-In spite of delays brought on by the suggestions of alternative locations for the burial spot, concerns about not being able to find an unknown, and the change in administrations, Congress approved the resolution on March 4, 1921.
-In the last hours of his presidency, Woodrow Wilson signed House Resolution 67 into law.
+Despite delays caused by suggestions of alternative burial sites, concerns about being unable to locate an unknown, and the change in administrations, Congress approved the resolution on March 4, 1921.
+In the final hours of his presidency, Woodrow Wilson signed House Resolution 67 into law.

 On November 11, 1921 the Unknown Soldier from World War I was interred at Arlington National Cemetery with great ceremony.
 Here is a video of the Unknown Soldier’s journey from France to Arlington National Cemetery.

 The bugler chosen to sound Taps at the ceremony was Sergeant Frank Witchey, Headquarters Bugler, 3rd United States Cavalry Regiment.
-Witchey was born in Iuka, Kansas (some records say Kansas City Kansas, and some, Kansas City, Missouri) on September 11, 1891.
-Witchey’s father, John (December 27, 1857-December 19, 1939) was a native of Switzerland who first settled in Mahanoy City, Schuylkill County, Pennsylvania about 1885 and moved to Kansas where three of his children were born, including his son Frank.
+Witchey was born in Iuka, Kansas (some records say Kansas City, Kansas, and others, Kansas City, Missouri) on September 11, 1891.
+Witchey’s father, John (December 27, 1857-December 19, 1939), was a native of Switzerland who first settled in Mahanoy City, Schuylkill County, Pennsylvania, about 1885, and later moved to Kansas, where three of his children were born, including his son Frank.
 Frank’s mother was Dehlia Bridget Ryan Witchey (September 1, 1861-April 20, 1915).
 The family returned to Mahanoy City around 1896.
-1900 census records lists the family living at 424 West South Alley in Mahanoy City.
-There are five children listed including the third child, Benjamin F. , a son.
-It may be Frank was originally named Benjamin Franklin.
-Ancestry.com lists Benjamin Franklin Witchey as being born in Chetopa, Kansas on September 11, 1891.
-Hopefully a birth certificate or family Bible might clear it up.
+The 1900 census lists the family living at 424 West South Alley in Mahanoy City.
+There are five children listed, including the third child, Benjamin F., a son.
+It may be that Frank was originally named Benjamin Franklin.
+Ancestry.com lists Benjamin Franklin Witchey as being born in Chetopa, Kansas, on September 11, 1891.
+Hopefully, a birth certificate or family Bible might clear it up.
 Witchey started playing bugles and trumpets when he was nine years old.

 Witchey was tall, standing at 6 feet , 1 inch weighing around 200 pounds.
 He is described as having a ruddy complexion with dark eyes and hair.